IsratAfrin826/IsratAfrin826/README.md

 ## 💫 About Me:

-💥Love to learn  new skills.

 👩‍🎓 I am a **B.Sc student** in **Computer Science & Engineering (CSE)** at **Port City International University** , **Chattogram** , **Bangladesh**.

-💡I have a deep passion for **problem solving , Data Analysis  &  Software Development**.
+💥I'm always eager to learn and grow professionally.

+💡Driven by a deep interest in technology, I enjoy **solving problems , uncovering insights through data analysis, and building efficient software applications.**

 _________